Effective counting of simple closed geodesics on hyperbolic surfaces: Introduction

 \subsection{Acknowledgement}

 This project originated in fall of 2015 when the authors were members of the Institute for Advanced Study (IAS), we thank the IAS for its hospitality.
 We thank C.~McMullen, K.~Rafi, and A.~Zorich for helpful discussions.
-We also thank H.~Oh and A.~Wright for their comments on an earlier version of this paper.
+We also thank F.~Arana-Herrera, H.~Oh, and A.~Wright for their comments on an earlier version of this paper.
+We are in debt to G.~Margulis and F.~Arana-Herrera for drawing our attention to the case of variable negative curvature, and to K.~Rafi for providing the proof of Theorem~\ref{thm:int-convex}.
+Last, but not least, we thank the anonymous referee for their careful reading and several helpful comments.